Bridgeport, Connecticut: 19th century

 Following the Civil War, the town held several iron foundries and factories manufacturing firearms, metallic cartridges, horse harnesses, locks, and blinds.
 Wheeler & Wilson's sewing machines were exported throughout the world.

 Bridgeport absorbed the West End and the village of Black Rock and its busy harbor in 1870.
 In 1875, P. T. Barnum was elected mayor of the town, which afterwards served as the winter headquarters of Barnum and Bailey's Circus and Buffalo Bill's Wild West Show.
 Barnum also helped establish Fairfield County's first hospital (Conn.'s 3rd) and the Bridgeport-Port Jefferson ferry, connecting the town to Long Island.

 Harvey Hubbell founded Hubbell Incorporated in Bridgeport in 1888.
 The Holmes & Edwards Silver Co. was founded in 1882, its wares sold nationally, and the company became part of the International Silver Company in 1898.
 (The H&E brand continued well into the 1950s and was advertised in national magazines such as LIFE and Ladies' Home Journal.)

 Hungarian immigrants began to arrive, which led to the Ráckόczi Hungarian Aid Association in Bridgeport in 1887 and the American Hungarian Immigrant Aid Society in 1892.
 They established themselves in the West End.
 In 1894, Bridgeport's Slavic immigrants played a major role in the development of the Orthodox Christian faith in America when they met with Fr Alexis Toth (now Saint Alexis) and founded Holy Ghost Russian Orthodox Church in the city's Eastside.
 This parish became the mother church of all Orthodox Churches in New England.

 20th century

 From 1870 to 1910, Bridgeport became the largest industrial center in Connecticut; its population rose from around 25,000 to over 100,000, including thousands of Irish, Slovaks, Hungarians, Germans, English, and Italian immigrants.

-Jewish migration to the city began in the 1881, with an influx of Polish, Russian, and especially Hungarian Jews calling Bridgeport home.
+Jewish migration to the city began in 1881, with an influx of Polish, Russian, and especially Hungarian Jews calling Bridgeport home.
 Bridgeport Jew Edwin Land grew up to invent the Polaroid.